kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ### `approve`

+Sets the amount as the allowance of spender over the caller’s tokens.

 ```js
 def approve(_spender : address, _value : uint256) -> bool:
     assert _value == 0 or self.allowance[msg.sender][_spender] == 0